-Of course, the security guards grabbed it and, likely, unfortunately would probably be selling it to a restaurant that would eat it – as against the law that might be.
+Of course, the security guards grabbed it and likely, unfortunately, probably sold it to a restaurant that would cook it up for their customers – as against the law as that might be.

-Can monitor lizards in Bangkok be dangerous?
 Yes.
+Absolutely.
 They bite and have extremely long and strong claws.
-Plus, if provoked, particularly by a small animal like a dog, they can be deadly.
+Plus, if provoked, particularly by a small animal like a dog or a cat, they can be deadly to it.